RakNoel/INF214/README.md

 Process finished with exit code 139 (interrupted by signal 11: SIGSEGV)
 ```
-Which is obvius that it could as we did not make our queue thread safe, and still used it concurrent.
+Which is obvious that it could as we did not make our queue thread safe, and still used it concurrent.

 ## Tasks:
 ### Task 0:
-I did try my verry best, and I'm able to imagine it, but I cannot convince myself without the needed evidence.
+I did try my very best, and I'm able to imagine it, but I cannot convince myself without the needed evidence.

 ### Task 1:
 Hmmm